 If you have any questions or need more information please contact Suraya Barbee, Diversity & Inclusion Specialist at sbarbee@osbar.org or by telephone at 503-431-6335.

 The Oregon State Bar (OSB) Diversity & Inclusion (D&I) Department, with the assistance of the Advisory Committee on Diversity and Inclusion (ACDI), administers summer employment stipend programs for law school students who will help achieve the bar's diversity mission.
 Two Public Fellowship Summer Stipend awards are reserved for each of the three Oregon law schools.
 The remaining are open to all continuing Oregon law students.
-Please note that for 2023 the number of Public Fellowship Stipends is six (two per Oregon law school).
+Please note that for 2024 the number of Public Fellowship Stipends is six (two per Oregon law school).
 The remaining stipends will be Clerkship Stipends.
-Please see 2023 Handbook for detailed information regarding both stipends.
+Please see the 2025 Summer Stipend Handbook for detailed information regarding both stipends.

 If you have any questions please contact Suraya Barbee at sbarbee@osbar.org